spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 ## Remove Leader Node Status

-If you have made a host the leader of a group of linked hosts, but later want to link it to another leader node, you must first remove its leader node status.
+Removing the leader node status of a node allows you to link the node to another group of linked nodes as a follower.
+You can only do this when the node is not part of an active cluster.

 ### Prerequisites